rmcqueen/closest-airbnb-to-attractions-finder/README.md

         ALTER TABLE "neighborhood_geocoding"."neighborhoods" ADD PRIMARY KEY (gid);
         SELECT AddGeometryColumn('neighborhood_geocoding','neighborhoods','geom','4326','MULTIPOLYGON',2);
 2. Insert some neighborhood multipolygons
     - Note: you will have to resolve this yourself as insert files occupy too much space on GitHub.
 These are typically located within `.shp` files and can be found from a local government Open Data portal.
-There exists a tool, `shp2pgsql` which will convert these into valid PostgreSQL insert statements for you.
+There exists a tool, `shp2pgsql`, which will convert these into valid PostgreSQL insert statements for you.

 ### Usage
 1. Build and run the application:
     ```
     cd cmd
     go build <some_binary_file_name>
-    ./<some_binary_file_name>
+    DB_HOST="" DB_PORT="" DB_USER="" DB_PWD="" DB_NAME="" ./<some_binary_file_name>
     ```

     By default, the application runs on port 8080.